Norman Bergen: Other performers

 Bergen has arranged music and/or produced recordings for a varied range of singers including Astrud Gilberto "Come Softly to Me/Hushabye" on Astrud Gilberto's Finest Hour, Trini Lopez, Danny Bonaduce, Diane Keaton, and Tiny Tim.

 Recent years

 Many of Bergen's songs and productions have resurfaced largely through the efforts of former fellow co-writer/producer Reid Whitelaw, with track samples by such artists as Snoop Dogg, the song "Friends" on his 2001 Gold Album "Duces 'n Trayz: The Old Fashioned Way", and German duo Milk & Sugar, on their hits "Stay Around(For This)" and "Has Your Man Got Soul".

 Bergen was the musical director for Tony Orlando at the Yellow Ribbon Music Theater and has also been active on U.S. riverboats including the Mississippi Queen, American Queen, and Empress of the North, where he performed as band leader and musical director for the Delta Queen Steamboat Company. and Majestic America Line.

+In 2025, Bergen became musical director for Peter Lemongello Jr., touring with him throughout New York and Florida.